Introduction

 1. Gets programmed by the host

-3. Calls the "c_main"
+3. Calls the "c_main" and runs the software UGN discovery protocol

-4. Prints "Hello from C!" over UART
+4. Prints the discovered UGNs over UART

 Components: